kawaiizenbo/AppManager/README.md

 # AppManager
 iOS device App manager for Windows
+This program does NOT sideload applications used for jailbreaking devices (Phoenix, h3lix, Unc0ver, Electra)

 ## Requirements
 iOS Device (iOS 2 through 15 should work)